 Please check that everything is okay here before purchasing software.

 Rapture3D "User" edition is not available on OSX, although the "Advanced" edition is.
 Both are available on Windows.

-Supported versions of Microsoft Windows are XP, Vista, Windows 7 and Windows 8.
+Supported versions of Microsoft Windows are XP, Vista, Windows 7, Windows 8 and Windows 9.
 Supported versions of Apple OSX are 10.5 or later, Intel only.